makerdao/community/governance/votes/Executive vote - March 13, 2023.md

 #### PSM Breaker Detail

-This vote enables a modeule for Governance to call that would set all active PSMs (listed below) to a [Debt Ceilings](https://manual.makerdao.com/parameter-index/vault-risk/param-debt-ceiling) of 0, while bypassing the [GSM Pause Delay](https://manual.makerdao.com/parameter-index/core/param-gsm-pause-delay)
+This vote enables a module for Governance to call that would set all active PSMs (listed below) to a [Debt Ceilings](https://manual.makerdao.com/parameter-index/vault-risk/param-debt-ceiling) of 0, while bypassing the [GSM Pause Delay](https://manual.makerdao.com/parameter-index/core/param-gsm-pause-delay)
 - PSM-USDC-A
 - PSM-PAX-A
 - PSM-GUSD-A